1.2 Board of Regents Committees

 - The President of the Board may establish subcommittees, make appointments to subcommittees and designate chairs.
 Subcommittees may be standing, ad hoc, or a task force, as determined by the Board President.
 Subcommittees shall report as determined by the Board President.
 All actions taken by the Board President with regard to the establishment of a subcommittee are subject to Board ratification.

-- Committees and subcommittees of the Board are considered advisory and/or working groups of the Board
+- Standing Committees and subcommittees of the Board are considered advisory and/or working groups of the Board

 Each committee, within its designated area of jurisdiction, is responsible for the following activities:

 - Preparing an annual committee plan that defines the scope of the committee work, establishes benchmarks, and identifies performance indicators of committee progress.